ab-mtz/Finance/README.md

 -Personal Touch: Password Change and Additional Cash:
 I implemented a feature that allows users to change their passwords securely.
 Additionally, users can add extra cash to their accounts, which expands their trading capabilities.
 These features provide users with greater control and flexibility.

+Throughout the development of this project, I gained a deeper understanding of the following concepts:

+-User Authentication and Security: Implementing secure user registration and login processes was crucial.
+I learned about hashing passwords to protect user data and prevent unauthorized access.
+-Database Management: Creating and managing database tables for user information, stock data, and transaction history required careful consideration of database design principles and appropriate use of SQLite features.
+-Form Validation: Ensuring that user input is valid and error-free was essential.
+I learned how to validate user inputs and provide informative error messages.
+-Frontend Development: Designing user interfaces using HTML and CSS, and integrating them with backend logic, helped me understand the importance of user-friendly design and smooth navigation.
+-SQL Queries and Database Interaction: Writing efficient SQL queries to retrieve, insert, and update data in the database was a key skill developed during this project.